na-na-hi/renget/archive/95fri.md

 Leonard sighed. "*Stay here!
 I'll look!*" quickly interrupted the excited Hufflepuff.
 Or at least she tried, before she tripped on *something*, somebody, who had the very odd habit of sleeping anywhere, especially in the middle of empty corridors, a Slytherin boy; gaunt enough to be a Gaunt, named Ominis, despite not being ominous.
 "*What's the meaning of this?*" he grumbled, trying to sound more angry than embarrassed.
 Zaila was paralyzed.
-"*My boy, I'm afraid you've been pranked.*" said Leonard with a stern tone, trying to salvage his decorum, he pulled him up his feet with a firm hand and dusted his shirt off.
+"*My boy, I'm afraid you've been pranked.*" said Leonard with a stern tone, trying to salvage Ominis' decorum, he pulled him up his feet with a firm hand and dusted his shirt off.
 Squatting next to the girl laying on the floor, he half-whispered "*Did you find Margaret?
 Is she hiding under the carpet?*" the embarrassment quickly turned into laughter as the girl ran down the corridor.
 Still smiling, he turned towards Ominis and reassured him "*This never happened.*" He sat down again, biting into his fruit while Ominis left the corridor, slightly confused.

 "*I can't believe it...*" Ominis clicked his tongue at the "sight", the entrance to the Undercroft was littered with crumbs. "*This is how you get rats.*" he thought, before noticing there actually was a rat.